wp-plugins/storyform/readme.txt

 * Removal of fallback to old theme when on an unsupported browser.

 == Upgrade Notice ==

+= 0.6.0 =
+* Support for new Storyform version
+* Posts can be upgraded one at a time per post

 = 0.5.6 =
 * New editor